robertsweetman/module_3/mdbook/src/3_digital_and_data_network_security_proposal.md

 ## Check AWS Lambda crates for malicious code

-Recently spoof emails, proportedly from the Rust Foundation, led to attempts to corrupt some Rust libraries (Rogers, 2025).
+Recently spoof emails, purportedly from the Rust Foundation, led to attempts to corrupt some Rust libraries (Rogers, 2025).
 Developers must make conscious checks on libraries used to build applications nowadays.
 Rust has mitigations the library manifest requires packages to pin version numbers but this attack vector is definitely not a solved issue.

 ## Increase and enhance AWS Lambda logging